pyeventsourcing/kurrentdbclient/README.md

 The `KurrentDBClient` class has one required constructor argument, `uri`, and three optional constructor argument, `root_certificates`, `private_key`, and `certificate_chain`.

-The `uri` argument is expected to be an KurrentDB connection string URI that conforms with the standard KurrentDB "kdb" or "kdb+discover" URI schemes.
+The `uri` argument is expected to be a KurrentDB connection string URI that conforms with the standard KurrentDB "kdb" or "kdb+discover" URI schemes.

 The client must be configured to create a "secure" connection to a "secure" server,